KoLeich/X-ray/README.md

 `python3 main.py`

 You can access the operating instructions via the programme's gui There is an example file in dql to get to know the programme.
-The data has no relation to real measurements
+The data has no relation to real measurements.